christytan/OCI-GoldenGate/Swingbench.md

 Sept 1, 2019
 </td>
 <td class="td-banner">
-# Install and configure a  workload generator
+# Build 'Always-On' applications on the Autonomous Database
 </td></tr><table>

 To **log issues**, click [here](https://github.com/oracle/learning-library/issues/new) to go to the github oracle repository issue submission form.

 ## Introduction

+The Oracle Autonomous Database allows you to build 'Always-On' applications. i.e. applications need not go down during planned maintenance operations on the database, database scaling or even unplanned database outages such as node failures.
+This is possible due to a feature of the Oracle Autonomous Database called 'Transparent Application Continuity'.

+TAC uses a combination of Oracle RAC, Oracle Notification Service (ONS), Transparent Application Failover and Application Replay to cleanly failover your application to a surviving node and replaying in-transit transaction to provide a seamless user experience.

-**In this lab we will install and configure a workload generation tool called Swingbench to demonstrate online scaling, HA, Application Continuity and other cool automation features of the Oracle Autonomous database.**
+In this lab we will install and configure a workload generation tool called Swingbench, configure it for TAC and demonstrate the high availability features of the service while simulating a planned maintenance operation.

 ## Objectives

 As an adminstrator,
-- Learn how to install and use Swingbench to simulate a transaction processing workload
+- Install and configure Swingbench to simulate a transaction processing workload
+- Configure application side parameters for Transparent Application Continuity
+- Trigger a RAC failover operation and observe impact to workload

 ## Required Artifacts